department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-plan.md

 ## Team Roles
 Please list the people who will be serving in each role.
 - Moderator:	Cindy Merrill (cindy.merrill@adhocteam.us)
-- Research guide writing and task development:	Cindy Merrill **(note that I'll be unavailable Sept 26 and Sept 30-Oct 5)**
+- Research guide writing and task development:	Cindy Merrill **(note that I'll be unavailable Sept 30-Oct 5)**
 - Participant recruiting & screening:	Perigean
 - Project point of contact:	Cindy Merrill
 - Participants for pilot test:	Angela Fowler and TBD